 You might think that your strategy is the best.
 But you don’t really know.

-Even in Pandemic, you don’t know what card is next in the infection pile or where the epidemic cards are.
+You don’t know what card is next in the draw deck.
 You don’t know what another player will choose to do on their turn.
 You can’t see the future.
 So just let people make a call for themselves on what they want to do.

 Ask your group to tell you if you’re quarterbacking